limefrogyank/DynamicData/DynamicData.SignalR.JSInterop/README.md

 ## Quirks unique to this package: ##
 1. The Blazor library is NOT imported into your Blazor app properly yet.
 In particular, the javascript file is not loaded.
 Even the awesome https://github.com/SQL-MisterMagoo/BlazorEmbedLibrary doesn't quite work in this case.
 The javascript file doesn't load quickly enough.
 You have to manually copy the embedded JS files into your Blazor app and statically link them in your \_Host.cshtml page.
+2. Instructions for use are the same as `DynamicData.SignalR` except that you must also provide an instance of `IJSRuntime` to each `SignalRSourceCache` you create.
+It must be the _post-rendered_ version of `IJSRuntime`.

 # Copied from `DynamicData.SignalR` #
 ## You must use netcore v4 (preview) for this to work! ##